Eligibility to work in the UK

 - Proof of address - in the form of a recent utility bill or bank statement.
 Please contact the recruiting department offering you the post for advice on what to do if you have only recently moved or have not got established accommodation.

 You will be required to provide proof of any qualifications required for this post - in the form of original certificates or transcripts.
+If you will need a Skilled Worker visa you must hold the qualification specified in the job description.

 Offers of employment are made subject to receipt of satisfactory references (see How to Apply for further information about references).